Medical Billing for Ambulatory Surgery Centers: A Complete Guide

 Bilateral procedures add another layer.
 When the same procedure is performed on both sides of the body during the same session, Medicare typically pays 150% of the single procedure rate (rather than 200%).
 Use modifier -50 (bilateral procedure) correctly, and verify that your billing software applies this logic rather than doubling the standard rate, which would generate an overpayment and potential compliance exposure.

-Add-On Codes and Bundling Edits
+Working with Add-On Codes and Bundling Edits

 Medicare’s National Correct Coding Initiative (NCCI) edits and the Outpatient Code Editor (OCE) govern which procedure codes can be billed together and which are considered bundled.
 Unbundling, meaning billing separately for a component service that is part of a larger procedure code, is a compliance risk that can result in claim denials, audits, and overpayment demands.